haopinglin0907/myoCollectOnWins/README.md

 # myoCollectOnWins

-Gesture data collection on windows.
+Gesture data collection on windows

-The keybinds to control the gesture collection app
+## The keybinds to control the gesture collection app

 #### Up: Connects myo armband to the PC